 But the writer of the email, raised another issue that confronts me from time to time.
-ISCAST exists to promote dialogue between science and religion, confronting the challenges to each that emerge as our understanding of God's Creation expands through our science.
-ISCAST has long ago acknowledged that this dialogue is not one of bludgeoning each other to determine winners and losers but to allow truth to emerge through the exchange of ideas as we follow the arguments where they lead.
+ISCAST exists, in part, to promote dialogue between science and religion, confronting the challenges to each that emerge as our understanding of God's creation expands through science.
+ISCAST long ago acknowledged that this dialogue is not one of bludgeoning each other to determine winners and losers but to allow truth to emerge through the exchange of ideas as we follow the arguments where they lead.
 This might be called the ‘Apostle Peter Principle’ (see 1 Peter 3:15,16).
-Thus, we promised to provide a safe theological and academic space for these sorts of arguments!
+Thus, we promise to provide a safe theological and academic space for these sorts of arguments!

-But, how much time do we spend on these vexatious and time-consuming issues?
-Young Earth Creationism, global warming scepticism, logging of Old Growth forests, arguments for a flat earth even (I haven't had one of those yet–although someone did try to sell me a revision of the Periodic Table!)… Do we allow ‘equal time’ for each of these?
-At what point does the Law of Diminishing Marginal Returns apply?
+But, how much time should we spend on these vexatious and time-consuming issues?
+Global warming scepticism, young-earth creationism, glogging of old growth forests, arguments for a flat earth even (I haven't had one of those yet–although someone did try to sell me a revision of the periodic table!)
+Should we allow ‘equal time’ for each of these?
+At what point does the law of diminishing marginal returns apply?

 In promoting dialogue between science and religion, ISCAST aims to clarify issues with respect and dignity.
 We respect the person while strongly (robustly even) defending the insights (scientific and theological) that have been given to us.
-We do so to hone our insights and those of the church and our society while avoiding the disasters of the Church’s reactions to scientific advancement in the past.
+We do so to hone our insights and those of the church and our society while avoiding the errors of the church’s reactions to scientific advancement in the past.

 Thus we strongly uphold the principles of rigorous scientific endeavour.
 Our online journal’s editorial team will not publish something that is submitted merely because someone feels strongly about an issue.
 Arguments must be marshalled, evidence presented, data and observations evaluated and all within the accepted framework of scientific rigour.

 If a paper is rejected it will not be the first to be so—but it will be rejected on sound scientific and theological grounds, not just because of its conclusions.
-If a paper is accepted and published, this does not mean an endorsement of the paper’s position.
-Thus a paper arguing that global warming is not a matter of concern will receive a robust response especially as many of the scientists in our community are very concerned about this issue.
-This is not a sign of a ‘wicked and adulterous generation’ or a lack of faith, this is the scientific and theological process at work."
+And, if a paper is accepted and published, this does not mean an endorsement of the paper’s position.
+Thus, for example, a paper or opinion piece arguing that global warming is not a matter of concern will receive a robust response, especially as many of the scientists in our community are very concerned about this issue.
+This is not a sign of a ‘wicked and adulterous generation’ or a lack of faith, this is the scientific and theological process at work.